An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Methods

 \subsection{Multiband SNooPy fits}

 We fit UV+optical+NIR light-curves of both the calibrator and the Hubble-flow samples with SNooPy, using the {\it EBV\_model2} and {\it max\_model} models with $\Delta m_{15}$ as a light-curve width parameter.
-Before the template fitting, photometric points are corrected for Milky Way extinction using the dust maps of \cite{2011ApJ...737..103S}, and K-corrected using the \cite{2007ApJ...663.1187H} template.
+Prior to the template fitting and within the SNooPY framework, the photometric points are corrected for Milky Way extinction using the dust maps from \cite{2011ApJ...737..103S}, and then K-corrected using the \cite{2007ApJ...663.1187H} template.
+The K-correction involves first color-correcting the Spectral Energy Distribution (SED) by multiplying the original template with a smooth function, which ensures that the observed colors match synthetic colors derived from the corrected SED.
+Regarding K-corrections, since the redshift range of our sample is quite narrow ($z<0.04$, except 5 objects up to $z\sim$0.08), they are in general small.
+At the median redshift of our sample $z=0.023$ the K-correction is 0.058 mag in $J$ and 0.030 mag in $K$, and up to 0.156 mag in $J$ and 0.125 mag in $H$ for the SN at the highest redshift ($z=0.08$).

 When using the {\it EBV\_model2}, the fitter provides an estimate of the time of maximum in the $B$-band $T_{\rm max,B}$, the light-curve width parameter $\Delta m_{15}$ in the $B$ band, and the color excess at peak $E(B-V)$.
 Moreover, we also obtain the $J$ and $H$-band peak magnitude given by the template.
 However, some of these parameters suffer from covariances among bands that are intrinsic to the model (see more details in e.g. \citealt{2020ApJ...901..143U}).
 For this reason, in this work we rather use the results from the more versatile {\it max\_model}, which fits each band independently and it is more convenient for the purpose of this work.
 We get the time of maximum $T_{\rm max,B}$ and light-curve width parameter $\Delta m_{15}$ in the $B$ band, and the $J$ and $H$-band time of maximum $T_{\rm max,X}^{\rm T}$ and peak magnitude $X_{max}^{\rm T}$.
 All these parameters are listed in Appendix \ref{app:snoopy}.